yc2454/Graph-Service/README.md

 ```
 The client posts a graph, queries about a shortest path, and then deletes the graph.

-I have also attempted a concurrent test for one client in `client_concurrent/client_concurrent.go`, where the client sends multiple requests to the server concurrently.
-Afterwards, we log down various evaluations of the server.
+I have also attempted a concurrent test for one client in `client_concurrent/client_concurrent.go` using goroutines and channels, where the client sends multiple requests to the server concurrently.
+Afterwards, we log down various statistics about the server.
 A sample result of running `go run client_concurrent/client_concurrent.go` is:
 ```
 2022/05/04 16:07:49 Posting graph 0
 2022/05/04 16:07:49 Posting graph 1